RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 operating systems, and hardware devices present among an enterprise's computing assets.

 Red Hat uses CPEs to uniquely identify each product and version, following the CPE 2.2 schema.
-Detailed information about Red Hat CPEs can be found [here].
+Detailed information about Red Hat CPEs can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/cpe/).

 ### RPM Repositories
 Each Red Hat published container image published after June 2020 includes content manifest JSON files for each layer included in the container image.
 Inside each content manifest JSON file, you'll find a content sets object, which specifies the repository names that provided the packages found in the container image.
-Scanning vendors should use the repositories listed in the content sets object to map to the correct CPEs.
+Scanning vendors should use the repositories listed in the content sets object to map the repositories used within the image to the correct CPEs.

 The following examples show how to get a list of the content manifest files from within a container image.